GeovaneJefferson/timemachine/README.md

 * Important: Time Machine does not back up system files!

 #### Still not enough space for a new backup?
-  Time Machine will send you a notification, asking you to manually delete some file(s)/folder(s), so it can proceed with the backup.
+  Time Machine will alert you at Time Machine's main window, asking you to manually delete some file(s)/folder(s), so it can proceed with the backup.

 ## Behind the "scenes":
-On the main Time Machine's window, will show base information about your backup HD/SSD device.
+On the main Time Machine's window, will show base information about your backup device.
 Such as:
 * Backup HD/SSD Name
 * Free space of the backup HD/SSD